Infinite-Nomic/Infinite-Nomic/round6/rules.md

 Action: Give
 Cooldown: 1
 When this action is triggered, one or more entities belonging to the player performing the action—either dad coins, or any other entity which is explicitly described in the rules as being transferable—are transferred to another player.
 When triggering this action, a player must ping the player to whom they are giving something, state what they are giving them, and in what quantity.
+This action may not be triggered by a player who is in debt.

+Action: Bonus Sunday proposal
+Cooldown: 6
+If today is Sunday, lose 2 Dad Coins and make a proposal.
+The proposal can be voted on until the end of the same day, and must be created before 12:00 PM UTC

 # 8. Legislative Combo
 When a proposal passes, the player who created it may create one additional proposal during their group's next proposal day.

+# 9. Debtor's Prison
+A player may have fewer than 0 Dad Coins, in which case that player is "in debt".
+A player who is in debt cannot win the game, other rules notwithstanding.
+Being in debt may prevent a player from performing certain actions.